sokil/php-mongo/README.md

 Behaviors
 ----------

 Behavior is a posibility to extend functionality of document object and reuse code among documents of different class.

-Behavior is a class extended from `\Sokil\Mongo\Behavior`:
+Behavior is a class extended from `\Sokil\Mongo\Behavior`.
+Any public method may be accessed through document, where behavior is attached.

 ```php
 <?php
 class SomeBehavior extends \Sokil\Mongo\Behavior